Data-Sci-2025/Analysis-of-Code-Switching-by-Korean-Popular-Artists/data-processing.md

 they were released.
 One of the goals of this research was to investigate whether language use changes over time and/or as their popularity rises.
-Both a total count view and a percentage view is provided so that the language comparison within each album is clear as well as across the language comparison across albums.
+Both a total count view and a percentage view is provided so that the language variation within and across each album.

 ``` r
 #code meant to count the language breakdown of lyrics by album